jdsmith022/Wolfenstein3D/README.md

 ![Demo of 42.fdf](https://github.com/jdsmith022/fdf_/blob/master/pictures/fdf.gif)

 ### Description

+For Wolf3D, my partner and I used ray casting paired with line intersect technique.
+Unlike other methods that use an algorithm  based on DDA or "Digital Differential Analysis", we used this technique to challenge ourselves futher and implement extra features such as thin walls.

-This project’s objectives are similar to all this first year’s objectives: Rigor, use of C, use of basic algorithms, information research, data mining etc. As a graphic design project, Wolf3D will enable you to solidify your skills in this area: windows, colors, events, fill shapes etc.
+Using a miniblix library provided for the project, Wold3D's objectives include: Rigor, use of C, use of basic algorithms, information research, data mining etc. As a graphic design project, Wolf3D is an exercies that solidifies the skills I have gained in the following areas thus far: windows, colors, events, fill shapes etc.

 For full pdf of project requirements click [here](https://github.com/jdsmith022/fdf/blob/master/wolf3d.en.pdf).